Children's Hospital is part of the UPMC family.

 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Download our mobile app today - it's free!

 Dear Candidate in Neurodevelopmental Disabilities Residency,

-The NDD program is closely linked to the Division of Child Neurology, Developmental Medicine, and the Program for the Study of Neurodevelopment in Rare Disorders at Children’s Hospital of Pittsburgh of UPMC.
+The NDD program is closely linked to the Division of Child Neurology, Developmental Medicine, and the Program for the Study of Neurodevelopment in Rare Disorders at UPMC Children's Hospital of Pittsburgh.
 These linkages provide a large number of clinical training sites, specialized services in both hospital and outpatient settings, and affords a large and diverse faculty.

 Clinical training is six years and provides exposure to a wide variety of clinical disciplines as well as exposure to developmental neuroscience and research through a mentored scholarly project.
 See a sample training rotation schedule here.

 Clinical training at Children's and UPMC offers broad and diverse exposure in multiple settings.
 Continuity clinic exposure varies from community-based general pediatrics during pediatrics residency years to longitudinal developmental disabilities clinic throughout NDD training through: